aaarcher-usgs/TES_UpperMidwest_book_maps/README.md

 1. Description of methods used for collection/generation of data:
-Downloaded TES occurence data from http://ecos.fws.gov/ecp/, then merged with shapefiles from TIGER
+Downloaded TES occurence data from http://ecos.fws.gov/ecp/, then merged with shapefiles from ggplot2 package

+note: The Geocarpon species was unnamed, so had to manually name the file as downloaded from the ECOS website.

 2. Methods for processing the data: <describe how the submitted data were generated from the raw or collected data>

-3. Instrument- or software-specific information needed to interpret the data: Program R (see footer on programs for specific versions and libraries used)
+3. Instrument- or software-specific information needed to interpret the data: Program R (see footer on output html files for specific versions and libraries used)

 4. Standards and calibration information, if appropriate: NA